ahsanrana112/Titanic-Data-Analysis/README.md

-# Titanic Data Analysis – Internship Project
+# Rhombictexchnologies – Internship Project

 Analyzed the **Titanic dataset** to explore survival trends using **Python, Pandas, and Seaborn**.
 This project includes: